 Dean, School of Human Behavior

 Ms. Taylor Dauzat

 Director of Mental Health & First-Year Experience

-A complete description of LC’s grievance procedure can be found in the LC Student Handbook.
+A complete description of LCU’s grievance procedure can be found in the LCU Student Handbook.